s-victor/TinyPedal/docs/customization.md

 Enable sectors module.

     enable_all_time_best_sectors
-Calculate sectors timing based on all time best sectors and affects `Sectors Widget` display.
+Calculate sectors timing based on all time best sectors and affects [Sectors](#sectors) widget display.
 This option is enabled by default.
 Set `false` to calculate sectors timing from current session only.
 Note, both session best and all time best sectors data are saved no matter the setting.

 ## Stats module
 **This module records driver stats data.**

-Note, while `enable_player_index_override` or `enable_active_state_override` option is enabled in [Shared memory API](#shared-memory-api), driver stats will not be recorded.
+Note, while `enable_player_index_override` or `enable_active_state_override` option is enabled in [Shared Memory API](#shared-memory-api), driver stats will not be recorded.
 Stats are only saved when driver returned to garage.

     module_stats
 Enable stats module.